zhmcclient/zhmc-ansible-modules/docs/source/development.rst

             # PR merge to these branches triggers this workflow
             branches: [ master, stable_M.N ]

-9. Commit your changes and push them upstream:
+9. Commit your changes and push them to the remote repo:

     .. code-block:: sh